kooltux/git-cache/README.md

 **RECOVER:** insert the git cache references and ensure that the cached repository exists.

-Side effect: 'git crecover' can also transform a non-cached clone in a cached clone.
+Interesting side effect: 'git crecover' can also transform a non-cached clone in a cached clone when using the **RECOVER** command.

 Installation of the cache server
 --------------------------------

-Choose the machine and the account on it that will be used to store cached repositories and run the server script.
+Choose the machine and the account that will be used to store cached repositories and run the server script.

-Log on the machine, clone the repo and link 'gitcache-server' in a directory referenced in $PATH
+Log on the machine, clone the repo and copy 'gitcache-server' in a directory referenced by $PATH

 <pre>
 $ git clone https://github.com/kooltux/git-cache.git